FSMLang/FSMLang.github.io/States/transitionfns.rst

 This causes the machine to move to the IDLE state when the session is either established or rejected, but remain in the AWAITING_RESPONSE state when the step0 response is received.
 The key thing to notice here is that this function takes no actions; it merely chooses a path.
-This is a key to good state machine design using transition functions.
+This is a key to good state machine design using guard functions.

 At the top-level, we have merely to add the *clearQueue* action: